MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 2. In the knowledge base, select **&#65291; Add question pair**.
 3. In the **Question** box, type `What is Microsoft certification?` and press **Enter****.
 4. Select **&#65291; Add alternative phrasing** and type `How can I demonstrate my Microsoft technology skills?` and press **Enter**.
-5. In the **Answer** box, type `The Microsoft Certified Professional program enables you to validate and prove your skills with Microsoft technologies.` Then press **Enter** and click **Submit** to add the question (including alternative phrasing) and answer to the knowledge base.
+5. In the **Answer** box, type `The Microsoft Certified Professional program enables you to validate and prove your skills with Microsoft technologies.` Then press **Submit** to add the question (including alternative phrasing) and answer to the knowledge base.

     In some cases, it makes sense to enable the user to follow up on answer to create a *multi-turn* conversation that enables the user to iteratively refine the question to get to the answer they need.